How does the optimizer implicitly bias the model merging loss landscape?: The optimizer's implicit bias on linear interpolation

 \subsection{Weight decay and effective learning rate}

-The traditional understanding of the role of weight decay regularization is that it reduces overfitting by proportionally decaying the weights towards zero, favouring less ``complex'' models.
-In practice, this is achieved by adding a penalty term $\lambda ||\w||^2_2$ to the objective $\Ls(\w)$.
-However, modern neural network architectures ubiquitously use normalization layers~\citep{ioffe2015batch,ba2016layer} and are therefore weight scale-invariant.
-The output is invariant to the scale of the weights as $f(\x, \alpha\w) = f(\x, \w)$.
-Then, what is the new role of weight decay regularization in scale-invariant networks?~\citet{van2017l2,hoffer2018norm} answer this question by demontrating that weight decay controls the \emph{effective learning rate}, and thus the optimization noise scale, during training.
-In practice, without any weight constraints, scale-invariant networks will decay the learning rate over time, hindering the learning process.
+The traditional understanding of the role of weight decay regularization is that it reduces overfitting by proportionally decaying the weights towards zero, favouring simpler models.
+In practice, this is achieved by adding a penalty term $\lambda \|\w\|^2_2$ to the objective $\Ls(\w)$.
+However, modern neural network architectures ubiquitously use normalization layers~\citep{ioffe2015batch,ba2016layer} and are therefore weight scale-invariant as $f(\x, \alpha\w) = f(\x, \w)$.
+Then, what is the new role of weight decay regularization in scale-invariant networks?~\citet{van2017l2,hoffer2018norm} prove and demonstrate that weight decay controls the \emph{effective learning rate}, and thus the optimization dynamics during training.
+In practice, for a scale-invariant network with $\lambda=0$, its gradient norm decays proportionally to the increase of weight norm $\|\nabla \mathcal{L}\|^2_2 \propto 1/\|\w\|^2_2$, which leads to the vanishing of the effective learning rate~\citep{van2017l2}.

-We hypothesize that weight decay has a similar effect to the learning rate in model merging.
-That is, solutions found with a larger weight decay are easier to merge than those found with a smaller or no weight decay.
-Note that this should hold only for scale-invariant networks.
+We hypothesize that weight decay $\lambda$ has a similar effect to the learning rate $\eta$ for model merging.
+That is, solutions identified with a larger weight decay are easier to merge than those found using a smaller or no weight decay.
+Note that this holds only for scale-invariant networks, since the $\|\w\|^2_2$ of a non scale-invariant network is already constrained by the loss without the weight decay penalty~\citep{van2017l2}.
 We use the same experimental setup as in \Cref{subsec:lr}, except that we now sweep across different weight decay values instead of learning rates.